-Since the 1st of October 2018, AdhereR is an official part of a larger IDEXLyon Fellowship (2018-2021) from the Université de Lyon, called “Variation, Change and Complexity in Linguistic and Health-related Behaviours” (short: V2C) jointly hosted by the Laboratoire Dynamique Du Langage (DDL), Université Lumière Lyon 2 and the Health Services and Performance Research Laboratory (HESPER), Université Claude Bernard Lyon 1.
+Between 2018 and 2021, AdhereR was part of a larger IDEXLyon Fellowship from the Université de Lyon, called “Variation, Change and Complexity in Linguistic and Health-related Behaviours” jointly hosted by the Laboratoire Dynamique Du Langage (DDL), Université Lumière Lyon 2 and the Health Services and Performance Research Laboratory (HESPER), Université Claude Bernard Lyon 1.

 Since 2022, AdhereR continues to be developed in Barcelona, Spain, as part of Alexandra‘s Miguel Servet Research Fellowship with the PRISMA team at the Sant Joan de Déu Research Institute and Dan‘s ICREA Research Professorship with the University of Barcelona.
 Samuel continues to contribute to the project in his role as Assistant Professor of Pharmaceutical Care at the Department of Pharmaceutical Sciences at the University of Basel.

 We continue developing AdhereR through several collaborations with other research groups and healthcare organisations.
 If you are interested in using AdhereR in your research project or in contributing to the development, do get in touch!